Adelaide Festival & Surrounds

 your expert tour leader

-Kenneth W. Park is a curator, presenter, fund-raiser, tour leader and writer.
+Kenneth is a curator, presenter, fund-raiser, tour leader and writer.
 Over the years, Kenneth has been involved with many travel companies, arts/cultural organizations and professional associations.
 During his career, he has lectured at every state art gallery in Australia.
 Kenneth’s strong professional and personal interest and clear love of culture, art and architectural history is reflected through longstanding and regular lecturing and tour leading commitments.

 Read full bio >

-tour itinerary
+tour ITINERARY

-Adelaide (7 nights)
+Adelaide (7 Nights)

 Included meals are shown with the letters B, L and D